If you want to dial in a killer blues tone, I would recommend experimenting with E flat tuning.

 So if you are trying to sing and play guitar at the same time, or if you are playing alongside a singer with a lower range, then it might be worth experimenting with E flat tuning.

-What it can do, is make a subtle difference to your tone, and a larger difference to your set-up.
-And it this second point which is of greater significance.
+It this second point which is of greater significance.
 For if you alter your string gauge, the way that you play your guitar will also change.
-And this will have a knock on effect on your vibrato, bending and pick attack.
+In turn this will have a knock on effect on your vibrato, bending and pick attack.

 So give it a go.
 It costs nothing to experiment with the tuning, and if you find that it isn’t for you, then it is a change that is easy to reverse.